MeteoSwiss/opendata-forecast-data/README.md

 The output shows a dictonary containing multiple keys.
 Whithin the key `assets` locate `href`and copy the URL.
 Paste the URL to your browser and press enter to trigger the dowload.

-#### 2.7.1 Install COSMO definitions
+#### 2.7.1 Install eccdoes and COSMO definitions

-There are different abbriviations for the same parameter.
+Once you have a GRIB file, you need a tool to read it.
+We recommend installing eccodes from ECMWF.
 By default the GRIB file shows the short names defined by ECMWF.
+However, ICON has its own definitions.
-In order to install the COSMO definitions, apply the steps below.
+In order to install them, apply the steps below.

 - Clone the github repositroy [eccodes-cosmo-resources](https://github.com/COSMO-ORG/eccodes-cosmo-resources) into folder *nameOfFolder*.
 - Use: `cd eccodes-cosmo-resources` and `git checkout *version*`.